'Take witness intimidation very, very seriously' - Quotes from Trump impeachment hearing

 Yovanovitch said not all Ukrainians “embraced” U.S. anti-corruption work.
 “Thus, perhaps, it was not surprising, that when our anti-corruption efforts got in the way of a desire for profit or power, Ukrainians who preferred to play by the old, corrupt rules sought to remove me.
 What continues to amaze me is that they found Americans willing to partner with them and, working together, they apparently succeeded in orchestrating the removal of a U.S. ambassador.

-“I do not understand Mr Giuliani’s motives for attacking me,” she said, referring to the president’s personal lawyer Rudy Giuliani, “nor can I offer an opinion on whether he believed the allegations he spread about me ...
+“I do not understand Mr Giuliani’s motives for attacking me,” she said, referring to the president’s personal lawyer Rudy Giuliani ...
 What I can say is that Mr. Giuliani should have known those claims were suspect, coming as they reportedly did from individuals with questionable motives and with reason to believe that their political and financial ambitions would be stymied by our anti-corruption policy in Ukraine.”

 “These events should concern everyone in this room.
 Ambassadors are the symbol of the United States abroad, they are the personal representative of the president,” Yovanovitch said.